 Imaginary Girl is about the relationships of children, teens and adults: the bittersweet friendships, the crushes that make you feel paralyzed, the terrifying fear of being invisible – and the fear of being noticed.

-Down-to-Erath without extra drama.
-Still while reading one understands how huge and devastating these things re to the young main character.
+Down-to-Earth without extra drama.
+While reading one still understands how huge and devastating these little things are to the young main character.
 Believable and charming.

 – Keskisuomalainen newspaper